molevolworkshop/molevolworkshop.github.io/software/alignment-lab.md

 unzip MSAlab.zip
 ~~~~~~

-## Exercise 1: basic functions in SeaView
+## Exercise 1: basic functions in SeaView and MEGA

 Copy the _1ped.fasta_ file from your remote machine to your laptop.
 If you cannot
 remember how to use the scp command, take a look at the [computer lab intro](/labs/intro/).